 Step 4: Heat the Oil

-In a skillet over medium heat, warm the vegetable oil until it shimmers.
-This temperature is key for getting a crispy, golden crust without making the crab cakes greasy.
+In a skillet over medium heat, heat enough vegetable oil until it’s shimmering but not smoking.
+This temperature is perfect for frying the crab cakes to a golden brown crust without absorbing too much oil.

 Step 6: Assemble Your Sliders